TheBeardedBerry/UnicodeBrowser/README.md

 ## Installation

-The best way is to clone this repository as a submodule; that way you can contribute pull requests if you want and more importantly, easily get latest updates.
+The best way is to clone this repository as a submodule; that way you can contribute pull requests and more importantly, easily get latest updates.

 The project should be placed in your project's `Plugins` folder.